Jaredslocker21/java-practice/README.md

 to help understand your dietary needs!
 - My inspiration for an app like this.
 Was to offer something of use and function.
 - Not just another game.
 Engaging the visitor in an interactive and functional way.
-- Also inspired by internet tutorials.
+- Also inspired by wikipedia in design and ease.

 ### Goal
 - Allow our visitors to become more aware of what they eat and help organize their food priorities and to help maintain